-Vitamin E is an antioxidant which is touted as a supplement that helps prevent cardiovascular disease and prevent the oxidation of LDL cholesterol.
+Vitamin E is an antioxidant that is often promoted as a supplement that prevents cardiovascular disease and that prevents the oxidation of LDL cholesterol.
 It is an essential nutrient found in a variety of foods including wheat germ, almonds, hazelnuts, sunflower seeds, and peanut butter.

 The RDA for adults is 15 mg/day (22.4 IU/day), and the upper tolerable limit is 1,00 mg (1,500 IU).
 This is one vitamin that has several drug interaction warnings including antidepressants and blood thinners.
 Check on drug interactions if you are taking a medication daily.

 There are two forms of Vitamin E: tocopherol and tocotrienol.
 Those forms are subdivided into alpha-, beta-, gamma-, and delta-.
 Alpha-tocopherol is the only one that is known to be necessary for people.
 It is the most common form to find in supplements and enriched foods.